 The Great Waterfall (Plitvice Lakes National Park)

-You simply can’t visit Croatia and not make a trip to Plitvice Lakes!
+Located near the waterfront city of Zadar, you simply can’t visit Croatia and not make a trip to Plitvice Lakes!
 As the largest National Park in Croatia (296.85 square kilometers), Plitvice Lakes is also a UNESCO World Heritage Site.
 From the moment you look at the waterfalls, you will be amazed by the changing colour of the water.
 Thanks to minerals and the amount of sunlight during the day, the water will shimmer from azure to green, grey and blue.
 Plitvice Lakes is home to, not only one of the most beautiful waterfalls in Croatia, but also caves, forests, meadows, streams, rivers and unique flora and fauna.

 There are 16 lakes in total that stretch over an area of 8 kilometers.
 One of those 16 lakes is the Great Waterfall - the highest waterfall in Croatia and a part of the Lower Lakes of Plitvice Lakes National Park.
 A waterfall as impressive as the Great Waterfall makes visiting Plitvice Lakes a truly unique experience.